- Large pores are those that are more visible to the naked eye.

 It is a misconception that pores open or close.
-They don’t – but they may dilate due to a buildup of skin debris, especially when combined with sebum.
-It is not clear whether pore size can be reduced, but pores can be made to appear smaller.
+“Pores cannot physically dilate or open on their own,” says dermatologist Jeanine B. Downie, MD.
+They may, however, dilate due to a buildup of skin debris, especially when combined with sebum.
+It is not clear whether pore size can be reduced, but they can be made to appear smaller.

 Another misconception is that enlarged pores on the face are directly affected or caused by sweat.
-In fact, facial sweat glands have different openings onto the skin than pores.
-Sweating on the face, therefore, is not directly related to enlarged pores.
+In fact, facial sweat glands have different openings onto the skin. .
+Sweating on the face, therefore, is not directly related to their enlarged size.

 That said, in other regions of the body sweat could be more directly linked to enlarged pores.
 In areas such as the armpits and groin, sweat is secreted from sweat glands that are directly connected to hair follicles.